JoshuaWachana/info/README.md

 ## Tools Used

-Below are are list of tools used, and the precise things they were used for:
+Listed below are the tools used:

 - [Favicon.io](https://favicon.io/) for the favicon
 - [EZgif](https://ezgif.com/) for creating the project gif